Sheriff: Actress Naya Rivera missing in SoCal lake

 KNBC reported late Wednesday that Rivera rented a pontoon boat at the Lake Piru reservoir Wednesday and that her young son was found on the boat wearing a life vest.
 Rivera’s identification was found on the boat.
 Sheriff’s officials launched a boat and helicopter search Wednesday afternoon, but that had been suspended by nighttime.
 The search will continue early Thursday.

+She called her young son “my greatest success, and I will never do any better than him” in her 2016 memoir “Sorry Not Sorry.”

+The actress was engaged to rapper Big Sean in 2013, but their relationship ended a year later.
+The pair met on Twitter and collaborated musically, with the rapper appearing on Rivera’s debut single “Sorry.”

 Rivera played Santana, a cheerleader in the musical-comedy “Glee” that aired on Fox from 2009 until 2015.
-Rivera appeared in 113 episodes of the series and dated co-star Mark Salling, who killed himself inf 2018 after pleading guilty to child pornography charges.
+She appeared in 113 episodes of the series and dated co-star Mark Salling, who killed himself inf 2018 after pleading guilty to child pornography charges.